-Shopping for medical care, like reducing food waste, or understanding the adage that half of advertising is wasted*, is an exercise that first starts with disbelief (and even outrage), but a closer look keeps you grounded in reality.
+Shopping for medical care, like reducing food waste, or the adage that half of advertising is wasted1, is an exercise that first starts with disbelief and ends with reality.
 Simple observations are cheap.
+99th percentiles masquerade as the norm.
 Some key findings and structural limits can guide us through why price transparency has its limits.

 - These programs also cost money to manage.

 |Shoppable Portion (43%)

 |Variation in Prices (13.5%, midpoint of ND study)